cwsaylor/gitmoni/README.md

 ```
 ┌─ Repositories (40%) ─┐┌─ Diff View (60%) ───┐
 │ ✅ /path/to/repo1    ││ diff --git a/file   │
-│ 🔄 /path/to/repo2 (3)││ @@ -1,3 +1,4 @@     │
+│ 🔄⬇️ /path/to/repo2(3)││ @@ -1,3 +1,4 @@     │
 │ ❌ /path/to/repo3    ││ +added line         │
 ├──────────────────────┤│ -removed line       │
-│ Changed Files        ││                     │
+│ Changed Files (30%)  ││                     │
 │ M  src/main.go       ││                     │
 │ A  README.md         ││                     │
 │ ?? new_file.txt      ││                     │
 └──────────────────────┘└─────────────────────┘
 ```

+The interface uses a 70/30 split for the repository and file lists in the left column (40% of screen), with the diff view taking up the right column (60% of screen).
+Use Tab to cycle through the three panes for navigation.

 ## Configuration

-GitMoni stores its configuration in `.gitmoni.json`.
+GitMoni stores its configuration in `~/.gitmoni.json`, or in the current directory.
 The application will look for this file in:

 1. Current directory (`./.gitmoni.json`)
 2. Home directory (`~/.gitmoni.json`)